 If both the Harter Act and COGSA apply by force of law, will one automatically take precedence over the other?
 Is the position the same if they are both incorporated by virtue of a choice of law clause?

 COGSA supersedes the Harter Act with respect to the “tackle-to-tackle” period for international shipments, and thus the Harter Act applies by force of law only during the period prior to loading and after discharge of the cargo until proper delivery.
 As noted herein, COGSA can be contractually extended to the period before loading and after discharge and is generally enforceable on that basis.

 However, there are some exceptions to this general statement in situations, for example, where COGSA would serve to exonerate the carrier from liability in a manner not permitted under the Harter Act.

 If you should have questions regarding anything covered herein, please reach out to your Service Team for assistance.

 1We would like to extend great thanks to Michael Fernandez, Will Yost and Cody King of FHM who performed all of the underlying research and drafting of this article (https://www.freehill.com/; https://www.freehill.com/attorney/michael-fernandez; https://www.freehill.com/attorney/william-h-yost/; https://www.freehill.com/attorney/cody-d-king/)

-2Under the Club Rules, Members have no recovery from the Association in respect of contractual liabilities which “would not have been incurred or sums which not have been payable by the Owner if the cargo (including cargo on deck) had been carried under a contract incorporating terms no less favourable to the Owner than…the HVR…”.
-If COGSA and/or Harter Act apply compulsorily by law, then associated liabilities would be covered.
+2Under the Club Rules, Members are not entitled to a recovery from the Association in respect of contractual liabilities which “would not have been incurred or sums which would not have been payable by the Owner if the cargo (including cargo on deck) had been carried under a contract incorporating terms no less favourable to the Owner than…the HVR…”.
+If COGSA and/or the Harter Act apply compulsorily by law, then associated liabilities would be covered.